• Home Improvement

 1. Recycled Flooring and Cork Panels

-If you are a wine lover, and if your family frequently drinks wine then you may have gone through multiple wine corks and threw them all in the dumpster once they’ve worn out.
-But before you throw another wine cork, you can actually donate them to Jelinek Cork Group as they take old wine stoppers and they create different kinds of products out of them.
+If you are a wine lover, and if your family frequently drinks wine then you may have gone through multiple wine corks and thrown them all in the dumpster once they’ve worn out.
+But before you throw another wine cork, you can donate them to Jelinek Cork Group as they take old wine stoppers and they create different kinds of products out of them.

-There is a program called Cork Reharvest™ and they take corks that are no longer used by the consumers, they get it from different locations and they then distribute those corks to companies like Jelinek Cork Group.
+There is a program called Cork Reharvest™ and they take corks that are no longer used by the consumers, they get them from different locations and they then distribute those corks to companies like Jelinek Cork Group.

 One of the most common Eco-friendly materials for homes is recycling newspapers.
-This is often done on households who have newspapers delivered to them.
+This is often done on households that have newspapers delivered to them.
 What we are all aware of is that these newspapers get recycled and they are used to have another go around.

 • Eco-Friendly Flooring Materials